React escapes HTML. So why do AI apps keep getting XSS?

 Pattern 2: User-controlled href attributes

-You ask: "Let users add their website URL to their profile."
-The AI writes:
+You ask: "Let users add their website URL to their profile" or "Let members link to their social media."
+AI returns:

 function UserProfile({ user }) {